nqthang3105/zkp-blockchain-project/README.md

 <img width="1445" height="699" alt="image" src="https://github.com/user-attachments/assets/c4b213bf-44dc-49bf-86dd-32f242932e70" />

   **Deploy besu IBFT 2.0 network**
   - Follow the instruction on this link: https://besu.hyperledger.org/private-networks/tutorials/quickstart.
+After successfully deploying, we will get a folder that looks like quorum-test-network.
   **Set up Metamask**
   - Install the MetaMask browser extension and configure it to connect to the custom Quorum IBFT network by adding a new custom network with network details:
      + Network Name: Localhost 8545